 - For all firearm transfers, private sellers are subject to similar requirements as licensed dealers, including background checks and record-keeping requirements.

-- The most comprehensive policy option requires all firearm transfers to be conducted through licensed dealers, so that background checks will be completed on all purchasers (including purchases from unlicensed sellers), and sales records will be maintained (see California, Colorado, Delaware, District of Columbia, Nevada, New York, Oregon, Washington).
+- The most comprehensive policy option requires all firearm transfers to be conducted through licensed dealers, so that background checks will be completed on all purchasers (including purchases from unlicensed sellers), and sales records will be maintained (see California, Colorado, Delaware, District of Columbia, New York, Oregon, Vermont, and Washington).

 - If the jurisdiction does not require that all firearm transfers be conducted through licensed dealers, private sellers should be required to: